ninewise/dissertation/introduction/chapter.md

 DNA itself is just an information carrier.
 To perform functions, parts of the DNA called genes are generally expressed into proteins.
-DNA is called protein-coding (or just coding), or alternatively non-coding, if it encodes a protein.
-Depending on the organism, the fraction of coding versus non-coding DNA wildly varies (for example, the pufferfish *Takifugu* has 90% non-coding DNA, while the bladderworm plant *Utricularia gibba* as only 3% non-coding DNA).
+DNA is called protein-coding (or just coding), or alternatively non-coding, if it encodes for a protein.
+Depending on the organism, the fraction of coding versus non-coding DNA wildly varies (for example, the pufferfish *Takifugu* has 90% non-coding DNA, while the bladderworm plant *Utricularia gibba* has only 3% non-coding DNA).

 <!-- TODO image coding density, include genome size -->